TyMick/personal-site-wordpress-port/README.md

+**Update: 000webhost seems to have conked out, so no live preview, sorry.
+Now that I've transitioned away from web development to data science, this project isn't important enough for me to move it to a different host right now.**

 This is a port of [my personal site](https://tymick.me) (a static site built with Next.js and React) to WordPress, my first attempt to acquaint myself with the WordPress ecosystem.
 Try opening up the original in a separate window and comparing the two side by side—I think the family resemblance is pretty good!

 I started by spinning up a new WordPress installation at [000webhost](https://www.000webhost.com), then recreated the content of each of my pages, blog posts, and menus in the WordPress dashboard, then forked Automattic’s [_s theme](https://underscores.me), recreated my site’s Bootstrap design as close as possible, and finally deleted everything from _s I didn’t end up needing to make the package as minimal as possible.
 Oh, and uploaded the final theme to this WordPress installation, and here we are looking it it today!